 As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

-As employers across the country struggle to recover from the impact of the first lockdown, workers around the country are being made redundant.
+As the government relax coronavirus restrictions, employers across the country are attempting to recover from the impact of the coronavirus pandemic.

-Meanwhile, household finances for those still in work are also being stretched like never before, as many are seeing their pay reduced as a result of the disruption.
+For many, household finances are being stretched like never before, as many have seen their pay reduced in the last year, as a result of the disruption.

 Feeling stressed, low, anxious or depressed is a normal and understandable response when you are going through such financial hardship.
 Money and mental health are very strongly connected.

 The Institute for Fiscal Studies has said that the economic downturn caused by COVID-19 will have “significant consequences” on people’s health, both in the short and long term.

 Here are some practical things you can do to look after your health, and your finances during this difficult time.

 The NHS.UK website has a number of tips to help you cope with money worries, particularly if you’ve lost your job, been made redundant or you’re struggling with debt because of Coronavirus disruption.

 Keep seeing friends, and if you have more time because you’re not at work, try and do some form of exercise.
 More physical activity can improve your mood, especially if you’re feeling low.